Skip to main content

 3. Some universities weren’t even on the social media platforms that Edu most uses.

 For him, it seems to be a kind of checkbox.
-A university has to be present on social media but let’s make it easy and as efficient as possible.
+A university has to be present on social media, but let’s make it easy and efficient.

 Social media platforms are a great tool for universities to expand their brand beyond their website.
-If done properly, it drives traffic and new leads from these sites to their own digital assets.
+It drives traffic and new leads from these sites to their digital assets if done properly.
 They provide opportunities for very targeted advertising for particular programs.
-It sounds like a blessing to reach future students… but you have to do it right!
+It sounds like a blessing to reach future students… but you must do it right!

 Audience

 Every social media platform caters to different audiences.
 As such, a one-size-fits-all approach is hardly possible.
-Content distribution platforms like Hootsuite, Buffer, or Sendible make it very easy to spread the content across established platforms.
+Content distribution platforms like Hootsuite, Buffer, or Sendible make spreading content across established platforms very easy.
 They, however, might make it difficult to reach your target audience.

 Original Content

 Sharing your latest podcast on Facebook or Linkedin might work well.
-Posting it on Instagram will make it complicated to consume as there are several steps involved to reach the original content.
-On Youtube people are expecting to watch videos rather than listen to a podcast.
+Posting it on Instagram will complicate the process as several steps are involved in reaching the original content.
+People expect to watch videos on YouTube rather than listen to a podcast.

 Similarly, a great picture from an emotional graduation ceremony can stand alone (with hashtags) on Instagram but would need some context on Facebook or Linkedin.
-On Youtube, it’s a NO unless you combine several pictures into a video.
-However, this would again miss the purpose and expectations of a Youtube user.
-It is OK to repost content but not the same content on a daily repetitive basis.
+It’s a NO on YouTube unless you combine several pictures into a video.
+However, this would again miss the purpose and expectations of a YouTube user.
+Reposting content that is not the same content on a daily, repetitive basis is OK.
 Some universities publish the same story on Instagram.
-It disappears after 24 hours and it might be great for a casual user of this platform.
-However, for a regular user and “story watcher” this becomes annoying.
+It disappears after 24 hours, and it might be great for a casual platform user.
+However, for a regular user and “story watcher,” this becomes annoying.

 Channel

 There is no need to jump on every new trendy social media platform.
-But once they become established and the audience aligns with your buyer persona, it should be a no-brainer.
+However, it should be a no-brainer once they become established and the audience aligns with your buyer persona.
 However, only a few universities are following these trends.
 New platforms like TikTok feature a totally different content style and creativity.
 They are not (yet) available on the content distribution platforms.
-This makes it very disruptive to established processes and universities opt against it.
+This makes it very disruptive to established processes, and universities opt against it.

-As social media platforms come without an initial cost, it’s easy to set them up.
-Though the important element is how to manage it effectively and purposefully.
+Social media platforms come without an initial cost, so it’s easy to set them up.
+However, the important element is how to manage it effectively and purposefully.
 It requires resources and time.
-Like in many occasions, one has to balance between benefits and costs.
+Like on many occasions, one has to balance between benefits and costs.

 If you wish us to review your student recruitment process or book our related student recruitment workshop for your team, check out our Workshops or contact us

 About this blog: EDU, short for Eduardo, is a great guy!
-He is your lead, your candidate, your student, and your alumni.
+He is your lead, candidate, student, and alumni.
 He helps you see things from his perspective.
 You will understand why things matter to him.
 On his blog, he will pose questions to which you hopefully have answers - or we help you to find them!
-So, go ahead a explore more stories at edualto.com/eduardo
+So, go ahead and explore more stories at Eduardo or get the latest stories directly delivered to your inbox by subscribing here.